smokeninja77/unillax/README.md

 ## Local Development
-The following instructions will describe how to install __Unillax__ on your loacal machine for development or contributing.
+The following instructions will describe how to install __Unillax__ on your local machine for development or contributing.
 If you wish to only use __Unillax__ in your projects, and not contribute, I would [recomend installing the npm package](#Installing "Installing").
 ### Cloning the Repository
 Clone the repository onto a local file path and set the current working directory to `unillax`.
 After this, feel free to make changes
 ```shell